rhdunn/cainteoir-gtk/README.md

     `intltool` and `pkg-config`);
 2.  a functional c++ compiler;
 3.  the [Cainteoir text-to-speech engine](https://github.com/rhdunn/cainteoir-engine);
-4. Gtk+ 3.4 or later development libraries;
+4. Gtk+ 3.10 or later development libraries.
-5. SigC++ development libraries.

 When running `cainteoir-gtk`, you will need: